Substack Notes Strategy 2026: The System That Drove 60% of My Subscriber Growth.

 Mistake 1: Broadcasting instead of conversing

 If your Notes feed looks like “New post! [link]” repeated 50 times, you’re using Notes as an RSS feed.
 Nobody subscribes to an RSS feed.
+Notes is a conversation.
+Talk to people.
+Reply to every comment.
+Respond to other creators’ Notes.
+Be a human, not a megaphone.

 Mistake 2: Inconsistency